hmcts/rd-professional-api/README.md

     }
 });
 ```
-into the pre-script window.
-Also add a header as follows:
+into the pre-script window  Also add a header as follows:

 ```
 ServiceAuthorization: Bearer {{token}}